-- All event officials (whether or not a qualified race official or not) are entitled to be treated with fairness and respect.
-Almost all will have given up their free time to officiate for no reward other than the fact they enjoy the sport. - It is helpful for the chairman of the protest committee to remind the organisers that any problems with competitors should be reported to them.
+- 50.1 All event officials (whether or not a qualified race official or not) are entitled to be treated with fairness and respect.
+Almost all will have given up their free time to officiate for no reward other than the fact they enjoy the sport. - 50.2 It is helpful for the chair of the protest committee to remind the organisers that any problems with competitors should be reported to them.